cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Web Security.md

 # Overview

-Browsers adhere to a strict `same-origin policy`.
-This means that browser restrict access between `<iframes>` when their origin policies do not match.
+Browsers adhere to a strict [`same-origin policy`](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+This means that browsers restrict access between `<iframes>` when their origin policies do not match.

-Because Cypress's internal architecture is completely different than that of Selenium, Cypress must be able to directly communicate with your remote application at all times.
+Because Cypress' internal architecture is different from that of Selenium, Cypress must be able to directly communicate with your remote application at all times.
 Unfortunately, browsers naturally try to prevent how Cypress works.

-To get around these restrictions, Cypress implements a slew of strategies involving regular `JavaScript` code, internal browser `Automation APIs`, and `network proxying` to **play by the rules** of `same-origin policy`.
-It is our goal to fully automate your application without you making modifications to any code - and we are *mostly* able to do that.
+To get around these restrictions, Cypress implements some strategies involving `JavaScript` code, the browser's internal APIs, and `network proxying` to **play by the rules** of `same-origin policy`.
+It is our goal to fully automate your application without needing to modify any application code - and we are *mostly* able to do this.

-Here are some examples of what Cypress does under the hood:
+**Examples of what Cypress does under the hood:**

-  - it injects `document.domain` into `text/html` pages
+  - Injects [`document.domain`](https://developer.mozilla.org/en-US/docs/Web/API/Document/domain) into `text/html` pages.
-  - it proxies all `HTTP` / `HTTPS` traffic
+  - Proxies all `HTTP`/`HTTPS` traffic.
-  - it changes the hosted url to match that of the application under test
+  - Changes the hosted url to match that of the application under test.
-  - it taps into the browser automation APIs for network level traffic
+  - Uses the browser's internal APIs for network level traffic.

-When Cypress first loads you will see that the internal Cypress web application is hosted on a random port: something like `http://localhost:65874/__/`.
+When Cypress first loads, the internal Cypress web application is hosted on a random port: something like `http://localhost:65874/__/`.

-After you issue your first `cy.visit` in each test, Cypress will automatically change its URL to match the origin of your remote application, thereby solving the first major hurdle of `same-origin policy`.
-Your application's code will execute the same way as outside of Cypress, and everything will work as expected.
+After the first [`cy.visit`](https://on.cypress.io/api/visit) is issued in a test, Cypress automatically changes its URL to match the origin of your remote application, thereby solving the first major hurdle of `same-origin policy`.
+Your application's code executes the same as it does outside of Cypress, and everything works as expected.

 [block:callout]
 {
   "type": "info",
   "title": "How is HTTPS supported?",
-  "body": "Cypress does some pretty crazy wizardry under the hood to make testing HTTPs sites work - but it should work flawlessly.
-Cypress enables you to control and stub at the network level and therefore it must assign and manage the browser certificates to be able to modify the traffic in real time.
-You'll notice Chrome displays a warning that the SSL certificate does not match.
+  "body": "Cypress does some pretty interesting things under the hood to make testing HTTPs sites work.
+Cypress enables you to control and stub at the network level.
+Therefore, Cypress must assign and manage browser certificates to be able to modify the traffic in real time.
+You'll notice Chrome display a warning that the 'SSL certificate does not match'.
 This is normal and correct.
 Under the hood we act as our own CA authority and issue certificates dynamically in order to intercept requests otherwise impossible to access.
 We only do this for the superdomain currently under test, and bypass other traffic.
 That's why if you open a tab in Cypress to another host, the certificates match as expected."
 }
 [/block]